 A good brain dump session is what you need.

-A brain dump is a practice of letting out all the thoughts, to-dos, wishlists, emotions, and feelings that cause stress and anxiety.
+A brain dump refers to practice of letting out all the thoughts, to-dos, wishlists, emotions, and feelings that cause stress and anxiety.

 People do a brain dump in a lot of ways.